 Analog mixers use the analog signal sent from the snake to adjust and mix the electronic signals.
-Normally you can tell if your mixer is analog by the way it is set up.
-You do not see a lot of screens or view meters on an analog mixer.
-It normally has a lot of dials and sliders.
+You usually can tell if your mixer is analog by the way it is set up.
+You do not see many screens or view meters on an analog mixer.
+It usually has a lot of dials and sliders.

 Digital mixers are the latest technology.
 Instead of using an analog signal, they convert or are sent a digital signal using digital signal processing technology.
-These mixers are able to make adjustments to the sound signal that is impossible for an analog mixer.
-However they are more difficult to set up and get working properly.
-Some have presets once set up so that your volunteers can just press a button and the sound mix is set.
+These mixers can make adjustments to the sound signal that is impossible for an analog mixer.
+However, they are more challenging to set up and get working correctly.
+Some have presets once set up so that your volunteers can press a button and the sound mix is set.

-Powered are a hybrid of an analog mixer with a power amplifier.
-They are best used with portable sound systems and church planting sound systems where ease of setup is important.
-They are not normally a good option for a stationary church sound system.
+Powered is a hybrid of an analog mixer with a power amplifier.
+They are best used with portable sound systems and church planting sound systems where ease of setup is essential.
+They are generally not a good option for a permanent church sound system.

-There are 3 types of power amps but two of them are hybrids.
-I covered one with the types of mixers and I will cover the other one with the types of speakers.
+There are three types of power amps, but two of them are hybrids.
+I covered one with the types of mixers, and I will include the other one with the kinds of speakers.

-There is only one type of pure power amp and that is the stand alone variety.
+There is only one type of pure power amp, and that is the stand-alone variety.
 You usually have 2 or 3 of them in a church sound system.
-One powers the main speakers.
-One powers the monitors.
-And in some cases one powers the sub-woofer.
+One amp gives power to the main speakers.
+One amp provides power to the monitors.
+Moreover, in some cases, one powers the sub-woofer.
 These are basic amplification units.